mnemoria/100-Days-Of-Coding-ML/README.md

  - List comprehension practice problems

 ### DAY 5
- - Practiced in codewars.
+ - Practiced in codewars.com.
 Solutions are posted on Day 5.

+### DAY 6
+ - Created an article on medium titled Unlocking the Power of Data Science: Mastering Python Fundamentals : https://medium.com/@MaryGrizelleHamor/unlocking-the-power-of-data-science-mastering-python-fundamentals-9217c3cc8a11
+ - Tried a practice problem in codewars.com.